Adverse Reactions to Helpful Supplements

 There are lots of strategies you can implement to mitigate the side effects of detoxification with the help of supplements, as well as dietary and lifestyle changes.

-As a deficiency in magnesium can cause unwanted side effects during a detox, I recommend taking a magnesium citrate supplement, such as the one by Pure Encapsulations, at bedtime.
-Please note, you should not take magnesium within 4 hours of your thyroid medications — the doses of magnesium in most supplements can lead to impaired absorption of thyroid hormones.
+As a deficiency in magnesium can cause unwanted side effects during a detox, I recommend taking a magnesium citrate supplement, such as the one by Rootcology or Pure Encapsulations, at bedtime.
+Please note, you should not take magnesium within four hours of your thyroid medications — the doses of magnesium in most supplements can lead to impaired absorption of thyroid hormones.

 Epsom salt baths are also beneficial for magnesium depletion, and can be taken daily.
 All you need is 1 cup of Epsom salts in a bath of hot water.
 (Don’t overdo it though — you can overdose on Epsom salts!)

 Adding supportive foods and beverages is another thing I recommend to help mitigate detox side effects.
 Drinking hot lemon water first thing in the morning and throughout the day will not only support your liver’s detox pathways but also your stomach acid.
-Green juices are also wonderful for maintaining energy levels and the chlorophyll can help with binding toxins.
-You can drink hot lemon water or green juices instead of caffeine and you’ll see a marked difference in your energy levels.
+Green juices are also wonderful for maintaining energy levels, and the chlorophyll can help with binding toxins.
+You can drink hot lemon water or green juices instead of caffeine, and you’ll likely see a marked difference in your energy levels.

-As I mentioned earlier, cruciferous vegetables are great greens that can help us detoxify.
+As I mentioned earlier, cruciferous vegetables are great for helping us detoxify.
 Please note, however, that if you find you’re sensitive to them, you may have a CBS mutation and sulfur sensitivity, which may be exacerbated by crucifers.
 If you suspect that this may apply to you, be sure to test for the CBS gene mutation using a genetic test like the one offered by 23andMe, as well as check out the Sulfur Toxicity Protocol in the Advanced Protocols section of Hashimoto’s Protocol!
-(So, there may be an explanation as to why you’ve always disliked broccoli since you were a child! ;-)) If you can tolerate them, however, they’re very helpful veggies to add to your meals as you follow the Liver Support Protocol.
+(Yes, there may be an explanation as to why you’ve always disliked broccoli since you were a child! ;-)) If you can tolerate them, however, they’re very helpful veggies to add to your meals as you follow the Liver Support Protocol.

 My goal is to empower you and encourage you that it’s definitely possible to heal from what you’ve been going through – and the first step is supporting the liver.